-- 849.1.1 The Ground Jury must consist of a President and at least four members chosen from the FEI list of Endurance Judges, one of which must be foreign, appointed by the FEI in consultation with the FEI Endurance Committee and the OC.
-All members must meet the then-current \Rating requirements for Endurance Judges. - The Veterinary Commission must consist of a President, a Foreign Veterinary Delegate and one additional Veterinarian per 15 Horses, with the minimum number of commission members being 5, including the President of the Veterinary Commission and the Foreign Veterinary Delegate.
+849.1.2 The Veterinary Commission must consist of a President, a Foreign Veterinary Delegate and one additional Veterinarian per 15 Horses, with the minimum number of commission members being 5, including the President of the Veterinary Commission and the Foreign Veterinary Delegate.
 At least half of the members must be foreign, chosen from the FEI list of Endurance Veterinarians and appointed by the FEI in consultation with the FEI Endurance Committee and the OC.
-All members must meet the then-current \Rating requirements for Endurance Veterinarians. - The Endurance Veterinary Treating Officials must be approved FEI Treatment Veterinarians appointed by the FEI in consultation with the FEI Endurance Committee and the FEI Veterinary Committee.
+All members must meet the then-current Rating requirements for Endurance Veterinarians.
+849.1.3 The Endurance Veterinary Treating Officials must be approved FEI Treatment Veterinarians appointed by the FEI in consultation with the FEI Endurance Committee and the FEI Veterinary Committee.
 There must be a minimum of 1 Endurance Veterinarian Treatment Official per 20 competing Horses.
-At least 50% of the Endurance Veterinarian Treatment Officials must be experienced in CEI Competition at the Championship level. - 849.1.4 The Foreign Technical Delegate must be chosen from the FEI list of Endurance Technical Delegates and appointed by the FEI in consultation with the FEI Endurance Committee and the OC and meet the then-current \Rating requirements for Endurance Technical Delegates. - The Chief Steward must be chosen from the FEI list of Endurance Chief Stewards and shall be appointed by the OC. - The FEI approved Course Designer will be appointed by the FEI in consultation with the FEI Endurance Committee and in consultation with the OC. - 849.1.7 (Intentionally omitted because article 825.1.7 of the 2019 Endurance Rules regarding the Appeal Committee no longer applies). - 849.2 CEIO's Regional Games and Continental Championships for Seniors, Young Riders and/or Juniors

-- The Ground Jury must consist of a President and at least three members chosen from the FEI list of Endurance Judges, one of which must be Foreign, appointed by the FEI in consultation with FEI Endurance Committee and the OC.
-All members must meet the then-current \Rating requirements for Endurance judges. - The Veterinary Commission must consist of a President, a Foreign Veterinary Delegate and one additional Veterinarian per 15 Horses, with the minimum number of commission members being 5 including the President and the FVD.
+At least 50% of the Endurance Veterinarian Treatment Officials must be experienced in CEI Competition at the Championship level.
+849.1.4 The Foreign Technical Delegate must be chosen from the FEI list of Endurance Technical Delegates and appointed by the FEI in consultation with the FEI Endurance Committee and the OC and meet the then-current Rating requirements for Endurance Technical Delegates.
+849.1.5 The Chief Steward must be chosen from the FEI list of Endurance Chief Stewards and shall be appointed by the OC.
+849.1.6 The FEI approved Course Decigner will be appointed by the FEI in 849.1.0 The FEI approved Course Designer will be appointed by the FEI in consultation with the FEI Endurance Committee and in consultation with the OC. with the oc.
+849.1.7 (Intentionally omitted because article 825.1.7 of the 2019 010111/ Endurance Rules - regarding the Appeal Committee - no longer applies).
+849.2 CEIO's Red gional Games and Continental Championships for Seniors, Young Riders and or Juniors and other CEI 4 Star Endurance Events 849.2.1 The Ground Jury must consist of a President and at least three members chosen from the FEI list of Endurance Judges, one of which must be Foreign, appointed by the FEI in consultation with FEI Endurance Committee and the OC.
+All members must meet the then-current Rating requirements for Endurance judges.
+849.2.2 The Veterinary Commission must consist of a President, a Foreign Veterinary Delegate and one additional Veterinarian per 15 Horses, with the minimum number of commission members being 5 including the President and the FVD.
 At least half of the members must be foreign, chosen from the FEI list of Endurance Veterinarians and appointed by the FEI in consultation with Endurance Committee and the OC.
-All members must meet the then-current \Rating requirements for Endurance Veterinarians. - 849.2.3 (Article 825.2.3 of the 2019 Endurance Rules intentionally omitted). - The Foreign Technical Delegate must be chosen from the FEI list of Endurance Technical Delegates and appointed by the FEI in consultation with the FEI Endurance Committee and the OC and meet the then-current \Rating requirements for Endurance Technical Delegates. - An FEI approved Course designer is required who is appointed by the OC. - The Chief Steward must be chosen from the FEI list of Endurance Chief Stewards and shall be appointed by the OC. - 849.2.7 (Intentionally omitted because article 825.2.7 of the 2019 Endurance Rules regarding the Appeal Committee no longer applies).
+All members must meet the then-current Rating requirements for Endurance Veterinarians.
+040 2 2 (Article 225.2.2. of the 2010 Endurance Dules intertionally 849.2.3 (Article 825.2.3 of the 2019 Endurance Rules intentionally omitted).)
+At CEI 4 Star Events, the Endurance Veterinary Treating Officials at the venue must be FEI approved Treatment Veterinarians appointed by the FEI in consultation with the FEI vecentiations appointed by the rei in consultation with the rei